Breast Augmentation – what decisions will you need to make?

 This is a biggie (no pun intended)!
 Choosing a size that’s appropriate for you is crucial, and will take up a big chunk of the discussion at your breast augmentation consultation.
 You’ll have an idea of the results you’d like, and as long as you can convey that to your surgeon, you can leave the size in CCs up to them.

 Be aware that the sizes of implant available to you will depend on your current breast size, your frame and the amount of loose skin or fat in the chest area.
-Usually, an increase of one or two cup sizes is recommended.
+Usually, an increase in one or two cup sizes is recommended.

 Round or shaped implants?